Understanding The Recession And The Housing Market

 There are people who’ve made a fortune through real estate, but they didn’t do it by purchasing property haphazardly.
 Buying real estate is only a good investment when you buy right.
 You must ensure you’re purchasing quality construction in a coveted location.
 Most importantly, you must make sure you’re not buying at the top of the market.

-While some good deals are popping up in cities across the country, suburban markets are overheated.
+While some good deals are popping up in cities across the country, some markets are overheated.
 Of course, there’s an argument to be made that low interest rates make suburban purchases more affordable.
 Even if prices are inflated, buyers will end up spending less on interest over the life of their loans.
 Therefore, the overall cost of housing could balance out.
 Yet, that doesn’t mean buyers are getting a good deal, one that will make their purchase ultimately profitable.

 If you don’t understand the market and know how to analyze deals, you should purchase real estate, as Johnson says, for personal consumption.
 Buy a primary residence that you can enjoy living in.
 Even if it doesn’t rapidly appreciate in value, it’s a good way to pass on wealth to your heirs.